Medical Information

 Risk Summary

 No data are available regarding the presence of bosutinib or its metabolites in human milk or its effects on a breastfed child or on milk production.
 However, bosutinib is present in the milk of lactating rats.
-Because of the potential for serious adverse reactions in a nursing child, breastfeeding is not recommended during treatment with BOSULIF and for at least 2 weeks after the last dose.
+Because of the potential for serious adverse reactions in a nursing child, breastfeeding is not recommended during treatment with BOSULIF and for 2 weeks after the last dose.

 Animal Data